 \subsection{Comparison of Data Selection Strategies}

-Table~\ref{tab:main_result} shows the comparison between the standard fine-tuning, Co-Tuning and 3 data reuse methods on 8 image classification data sets, with supervised and self-supervised pre-trained models.
-To make a fair comparison, all data reuse experiments select 100 classes of ImageNet data.
-In the unlabeled data selection, we select 200 clusters so that the number of selected images is about the same to that in labeled data selection.
+Tab.~\ref{tab:main_result} shows the comparison between the standard fine-tuning, Co-Tuning and 3 data reuse methods on 8 image classification data sets, with supervised and self-supervised pre-trained model.
+In the labeled data, 100 classes of ImageNet data are reused.
+In the unlabeled data, 200 clusters are used to keep the number of selected images about the same as that in labeled data selection.

 The first observation is that, since the pre-training data are large enough to have similar images to target ones, even random selection achieves better performance than the standard fine-tuning in most data sets.
 Secondly, the benefit of data reuse is amplified by the similarity-based data selections, as predicted by Theorem \ref{thm:main:informal}.
 Thirdly, UOT is better than Co-Tuning in 6 out of 8 data sets and its average accuracy has a clear benefit over Co-Tuning, indicating that the effectiveness of Co-Tuning is not robust to task variation.
 In addition, the proposed data selection is more versatile since it performs well on the self-supervised model while Co-Tuning cannot handle the self-supervised model.
 Finally, the comparison between Greedy-OT and UOT data selections demonstrates the advantage of the global UOT in terms of the similarity measure.
-Fig.~\ref{fig:number_of_classes}(a) shows the performance of label-based selection on CUB (blue line), since the birds classes happen to exist in ImageNet.
+Fig.~\ref{fig:acc_class_and_low_data}.b1 shows the performance of label-based selection on CUB (blue line), since the birds classes happen to exist in ImageNet.
 It turns out the accuracy of UOT selection method (77.21\%) is comparable to the label-based selection's (76.89\%).
 In addition, we also test the performance of label-based selection on Dogs (selecting 118 dog classes of ImageNet), the performance of which (85.05\%) is again comparable to UOT's (84.67\%).
 This comparison demonstrates that the proposed UOT selection is generic yet effective.